Abd Allah al-Mahdi Billah: Second invasion of Egypt

-Third invasion of Egypt
+Raids into Egypt and relations with the Qarmatians

-For a few years, the Fatimids continued to launch raids from Barqa into Egypt: in 922 and 928, Fatimid troops fought Abbasid troops at Dhat al-Himam, some 60 km west of Alexandria.
-In 923, the Fatimids raided one of the oases of the Western Desert (likely Dakhla Oasis) and laid waste to it, before the outbreak of a disease forced them to retreat.
+For a few years, the Fatimids continued to launch raids from Barqa into Egypt: in 922/23 and 928, Fatimid troops fought Abbasid troops at Dhat al-Himam, some 60 km west of Alexandria.
+In 923/24, the Fatimid commander Masrur ibn Sulayman ibn Kafi raided one of the oases of the Western Desert (likely Dakhla Oasis), defeated the local governor and occupied the place, before the outbreak of a disease forced him to retreat.

+These attacks on Egypt coincided with almost a decade of intensive attacks against the Abbasids by the Qarmatians of Bahrayn, under the leadership of Abu Tahir al-Jannabi; but contrary to the claims by contemporary Arab historians, and the hypotheses put forth by some early 20th-century scholars of Isma'ilism, no coordination between al-Jannabi and al-Mahdi can be established.
+When the Qarmatians sacked Mecca in 930 and stole the Black Stone, al-Mahdi even sent a letter to Abu Tahir in reproach, and urged him to immediately return of the Black Stone.

-Towards the end of his reign, al-Mahdi began organizing a third invasion of Egypt, but it was not launched until after his death, in 935.
-Like the previous two attempts, it was unsuccessful.
-It was not until 969, when the balance of power had shifted much more decisively in favour of the Fatimids, that another invasion was undertaken, leading to the Fatimid conquest of Egypt.
+Towards the end of his reign, al-Mahdi may have begun organising a third invasion of Egypt, but it was not launched until after his death, in 936, during a period of turmoil in the province.
+Like the previous two attempts, it was unsuccessful: it was beaten back by Muhammad ibn Tughj al-Ikhshid, who took over power in Egypt and established his own dynasty there.
+It was not until 969, when the balance of power had shifted much more decisively in favour of the Fatimids and the Ikhshidid regime had declined, that another invasion was undertaken, leading to the Fatimid conquest of Egypt.